Lasalle (electoral district)

-Lasalle (also known as Lasalle—Émard—Côte Saint-Paul) was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1968 to 1988.
+Lasalle (later known as Lasalle—Émard—Côte Saint-Paul) was a federal electoral district in Quebec, Canada, represented in the House of Commons of Canada from 1968 to 1988.

-This riding was created in 1966 from parts of Jacques-Cartier—Lasalle and Saint-Henri ridings.

-It consisted of the City of LaSalle and a part of the City of Montreal bordering on that city.
+It was created in 1966 from parts of Jacques-Cartier—Lasalle and Saint-Henri ridings.
+The district comprised the City of LaSalle and a portion of the City of Montreal adjacent to it.

-The name of the electoral district was changed in 1973 to "Lasalle—Émard—Côte Saint-Paul".
+In 1973, the district was renamed Lasalle—Émard—Côte Saint-Paul.

-The electoral district was abolished in 1976 when it was redistributed into a new Lasalle riding, and Verdun and Westmount ridings.
+It was abolished in 1976 and redistributed into the new Lasalle riding, as well as the Verdun and Westmount ridings.
+It was reconstituted in 1987 as LaSalle—Émard.

-The electoral district was abolished in 1987 when it was merged into LaSalle—Émard riding.

 Members of Parliament

 This riding elected the following members of Parliament: